Jayasri44/Terraform/README.md

 agent any: Runs the pipeline on any available agent
-environment: Sets environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: Fetches AWS credenƟals stored in Jenkins
+environment: Sets environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: Fetches AWS credenƟals stored in Jenkins stage('Checkout'): Checks out the Terraform code from the specified Git repository